satya19977/Badminton-Court-Reservation/Use Route53 to setup a domin name.md

 Prerequisities

-1)Buy a domain name from Route53, look for .click they are the cheapest.
+1) Buy a domain name from Route53, look for .click they are the cheapest.

 2) Create a hostedzone.